 Simon began his musical life as a chorister at the age of 7.
 He studied the organ at Chichester Cathedral and the trumpet in London, moving to the University of Sheffield as an undergraduate, and to the RNCM for postgraduate study.
-As a research student at Sheffield, Simon continued directing many University Ensembles and Choirs as well as playing at the Cathedral and working with the Sheffield City Music Service.
+As a research student at Sheffield, Simon continued directing many University Ensembles and Choirs, assisting at the Cathedral and working with the Sheffield City Music Service.

 A 25 year teaching career followed, culminating as Director of Music at the King’s School in Macclesfield; his school choirs regularly sang at cathedrals and made a number of CD’s.
-During this time he also continued to pursue professional organ playing and accompanying whilst conducting a number of choirs in Manchester, Stockport and Cheshire.
-He is a regular recitalist.
+During this time, he continued to pursue professional organ playing and accompanying whilst conducting numerous choirs in Manchester, Stockport and Cheshire.

-He became an ABRSM Examiner in 2002 and has worked across the UK and the Far East in this capacity.
+He became an ABRSM Examiner in 2002 and works across the UK and the Far East in this capacity.
 The Royal College of Organists appointed Simon as an Accredited Teacher in 2015, joining a select national team of 28 highly experienced and respected tutors.
 The Manchester Grammar School have also appointed him as Organist and Tutor; he will play for them at the RNCM, Bridgewater Hall and Manchester Cathedral.

-Simon joined the staff at Junior RNCM in the early 1990’s teaching across the academic spectrum; he has been the Organ Tutor for over 20 years and there are currently seven JRNCM Organists, the greatest number in any of the Junior Conservatoires.
-Students have recently secured Organ Scholarships at St. John’s College, Christ’s College and Trinity Hall Cambridge and Hertford College Oxford, Blackburn, Chichester and Liverpool Anglican and Metropolitan Cathedrals; another is a recipient of a Major Scholarship to the Royal Birmingham Conservatoire.
+Simon joined the academic staff at Junior RNCM in the early 1990’s; he has been the Organ Tutor for over 25 years.
+Students have recently secured Organ Scholarships at St. John’s College, Christ’s College and Trinity Hall Cambridge, Hertford College Oxford, Blackburn, Chichester and Liverpool Anglican and Metropolitan Cathedrals; another is a recipient of a Major Scholarship to the Royal Birmingham Conservatoire.